-- The operator should fulfil legal obligations describing the proof of arrival of raw material consignments.
-This may involve return of a plant-stamped commercial document or TRACES message by the Competent Authority to the consignor of the material if from another Member State. - The operator must keep an up to date intake register, completed appropriately, in chronological order and should include: - a description of the material (including species of animal(s)) and quantities; - the Category of incoming material; - dates of intake; - a batch reference or consignment number if appropriate; - a health certificate or commercial document reference number; - the name and address and country of the premises of origin (and approval number if applicable); - the name and address of the carrier/haulier and the receptacle registration number (if applicable); - date of notification of the Regional Veterinary Officer of intake of material (if relevant); - weights of consignments of incoming material (preferably using a plant's own weighbridge). - The operator must establish a system to notify the Competent Authority (Regional Veterinary Officer) if imported ABP/derived products are received on site.
+- The operator should fulfill obligations describing the proof of arrival of raw material consignments.
+This may involve return of a plant-stamped commercial document or TRACES message to the consignor of the material if from another MS. - The operator must keep an up-to-date intake register, completed appropriately, in chronological order and should include: - ➤ a description of the material (including species of animal(s)) and quantities; - the category of incoming material; - > dates of intake: - > a batch reference or consignment number if appropriate; - ➤ a health certificate or commercial document reference number; - > the name and address and country of the premises of origin (and approval number if applicable); - ➤ the name and address of the carrier/haulier and the receptacle registration number (if applicable); - date of notification of the Regional Veterinary Officer of intake of material (if relevant); - weights of consignments of incoming material (preferably using a plant's own weighbridge). - The operator must establish a system to notify the Competent Authority (Regional Veterinary Officer) if imported5 ABP/derived products are received on site.
+An Article 48 licence must be in place authorising the operator to import Category 2 ABP.